 All Beans and Nuts

-We feed our rabbits 2 meals of pellets a day: 6am and 6pm, and usually after vegetables.
+We feed hay-based pellets twice a day to our rabbits and usually after vegetables.
 Each time, we feed 1 tablespoon of pellets which gives them fiber and fortified vitamins and minerals.
-For healthy rabbits, we feed Oxbow Adult Rabbit pellets.
-For rabbits with dental issues, we feed Burgess Excel Adult Rabbit with Oregano.
+We recommend pellets from Oxbow, Burgess as well as Sherwood due to their quality standards.
+At the wonderland, we feed a mix of Oxbow Adult Rabbit pellets and Burgess Excel Adult Rabbit with Oregano.
 For young rabbits, we feed Oxbow Alfalfa pellets and for senior rabbits, we feed Burgess Excel Mature Rabbit with Cranberry and Ginseng.
-You should never be feeding colourful pellets which have too much fat and sugar in them and can cause poor digestion.
+You should never be feeding colourful pellets which has high fat and sugar and is bad for digestion.

 Treats are just for fun and should be no more than 1 tablespoon per day.
 We recommend giving small cuts of fresh fruits such as carrots, strawberries, blueberries and apples.
 Oxbow, APD and Burgess also makes delicious hay-based treats that are very enticing for the rabbits.
 We do not recommend milk cookies or yogurt drops as rabbits are lactose intolerant and can get diarrhoea.

-We serve water in a 500 ml metal bowl and will change their water twice a day.
+Hydration is very important and our rabbits naturally drink more from a bowl than a bottle.
+At the wonderland, we serve water in a 500 ml metal bowl and change it twice a day.
 A rabbit should drink 50-200ml of water (per kg weight) a day to stay hydrated.
 Filtered water and boiled water is good and we do not recommend mineral or tap water due to the extra minerals that can cause bladder sludge/stone.
 For rabbits who are playful and like to flip their bowls, heavier ceramic bowl is recommended.
 For rabbits who drink a lot of water, a water fountain may be ideal.
-We typically do not recommend water bottle but if your rabbit has long fur and can have wet chin, a bottle with a well-designed sprout to ensure easy drinking will be better.
+We do not recommend water bottle but if your rabbit has long fur and can have wet chin, a bottle with a well-designed sprout to ensure easy drinking will be better.